Nice3point/RevitTemplates/samples/MultiProjectSolution/README.md

 # MultiProjectSolution

-Autodesk Revit plugin project organized into multiple solution files that target versions 2022 - 2026.
+Autodesk Revit plugin project organized into a single solution with configurations that target versions 2023 - 2027.

 ## Table of content